 Ocean Garden’s History

 Throughout its history, Ocean Garden’s has built its reputation on the premium quality of its seafood products.
-These quality standards serve as a benchmark for the seafood industry.
+In addition, these quality standards serve as a benchmark for the seafood industry.
 Ocean Garden packs shrimp under international standards for food safety.
 All processing plants follow stringent specifications that exceed the requirements of the FDA, USDC, and other standards.

 Sustainability is achieved as Ocean Garden ensures its shrimp is traceable from the end-user back to the processing plant.
 We have a FIP (Fishery Improvement Project) with trawlers that was recently announced by SFP (Sustainable Fisheries Partnership) to gain MSC (Marine Stewardship Council) certification.

 Shrimp is the most popular seafood in the United States and a healthy and delicious part of a well-balanced diet!
-Research shows that the high percentage of polyunsaturated fat, “good fats”, in shrimp actually helps to reduce blood cholesterol.
+For instance, research shows that the high percentage of polyunsaturated fat, “good fats”, in shrimp actually helps to reduce blood cholesterol.

 Additional benefits of shrimp include: